webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/works-for-a-living.md

+---
+aliases:
----,aliases:,- works for a living,tags:,- Compendium/CSRD/en/Foci,---
+- works for a living
+tags:
+- Compendium/CSRD/en/Foci
+---

 You take great satisfaction in a job well done, whether it's coding, building houses, or mining asteroids.
  ### Intrusion